Budapestby VisitCity Guides

 Portable WiFi hotspots connect multiple devices, perfect for group travelers in Budapest

-Several companies offer pocket WiFi rental services in Budapest:
+A few companies rent out pocket WiFi in Budapest:

-HippocketWifi provides unlimited WiFi starting from €3.95 per day, with a minimum rental of 3 days.
-Their devices connect up to 10 devices simultaneously and offer flexible delivery options including airport pickup or hotel delivery.
+HippocketWifi gives you unlimited WiFi starting from €3.95 per day, but you have to rent for at least 3 days.
+Their devices can connect up to 10 devices and they can deliver to the airport or your hotel.

-XOXO WiFi offers unlimited data plans from €6.90 per day with routers that automatically connect to the best available network.
+XOXO WiFi has unlimited data plans from €6.90 per day.
+Their routers automatically connect to whatever network is best.

-Renting a pocket WiFi device eliminates the need to change SIM cards and provides a secure, private connection for everyone in your group.
-The daily costs can add up for longer stays, but for short trips with multiple travelers, it's often more economical than purchasing individual SIM cards.
+Renting a pocket WiFi device means you don't have to mess around with changing SIM cards, and you get a secure private connection for everyone in your group.
+The daily costs can add up if you're staying longer, but for short trips with multiple people, it's often cheaper than buying individual SIM cards.

 Public WiFi Networks